spotlightpa/poor-richard/content/news/2023-10-23-SPLPARPROB.md

 “What really stresses me out is like, kids get sick,” she said.
 “It&#39;s October.
 It&#39;s flu season.
 COVID exists.
 My kids get sick, I have to wonder, can I take them to the doctor?”

-Ah Wong, the Clearfield County mom who spent the spring and summer trying to get her younger son back on CHIP, is in a similar situation.
+Ah Wong, the Crawford County mom who spent the spring and summer trying to get her younger son back on CHIP, is in a similar situation.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/donate/"></div>